OronNadiv/drnadiv.com/content/blog/the-health-benefits-of-a-whole-food-plant-based-diet/index.md

 ![Lactose intolerance](./Worldwide_prevalence_of_lactose_intolerance_in_recent_populations.jpg)

 2. Data suggest that consuming cow's milk protein may increase a child's risk of developing allergic diseases like eczema and asthma.
 [A 2016 European study found that "In high risk infants, diet in infancy influences subsequent risk of atopy and asthma in young adulthood."](https://erj.ersjournals.com/content/48/suppl_60/PA4586).
+Dr. Oski mentions a Canadian study from 1967 in which children were observed in clinical practice over a 10-year period.
+They found that

 3. Cow's milk protein intolerance is quite common, and can manifest in infancy as colic, reflux, diarrhea, blood-flecked stools, and poor growth.
 As children grow, cow's milk protein intolerance may play a role in recurrent ear infections, chronic constipation and abdominal pain.
 In my personal practice, I often suggest a dairy-free diet for breastfeeding mothers whose babies are struggling with excessive crying and/or reflux.